-Do not use Zinnat if the tablets are chipped or there are other visible signs of deterioration.
+Do not use Zinnat if it shows any sign of deterioration.

 Don't throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help to protect the environment.